mad-lab-fau/mad-gui/docs/customization.rst

     def process_data(self, data: Dict[str, PlotData]) -> Dict[str, PlotData]:
         for sensor_plot in data.values():
-            # Use the currently plotted data to create labels, like an Activity Label
+            # Use the currently plotted data to create annotations, like an MyLabel Label
             annotations = self.create_annotations(sensor_plot.data, sensor_plot.sampling_rate_hz)
             UserInformation.inform(f"Found {len(annotations)} resting phases.")
-            sensor_plot.annotations["Activity Label"].data = annotations
+            sensor_plot.annotations["Exemplary Label"].data = annotations

     @staticmethod
     def create_annotations(sensor_data: pd.DataFrame, sampling_rate_hz: float) -> pd.DataFrame:
         """Some code that creates a pd.DataFrame with the columns `start` and `end`.

-        Each row corresponds to one label to be plotted.
+        Each row corresponds to one annotation to be plotted.
         """
         # use some algorithm to find out where activities should start
         # like `running`